Published By Janet Gershen-Siegel at May 28th, 2018

-Similar to the PAYDEX score, Equifax’s payment index, with a scale of 1 – 100, shows how many of your company’s payments were on time.
-These include both records from creditors and vendors.
-However, it won’t anticipate future activity, which is what the other two scores are for.
+Much like the PAYDEX score, Equifax’s payment index, which has its measurement on a scale of 100, shows how many of your business’s payments were made punctually.
+These include both information from credit issuers and vendors.

 So for the credit risk and the business failure scores, a score of 0 means bankruptcy.

 A good Equifax score for your company is as follows:

 So keep your numbers up and good things will happen.

 Equifax, one of the major credit reporting agencies, supplies a risk monitoring service which is more convenient as it permits reports to go directly to you.
 But if you don’t want to purchase continual reports, you can as an alternative order your business’s Equifax report.